Start My Answer

 If RMP LLC has contacted you about an unpaid debt or you have been served with a debt collection lawsuit by this agency, do not throw your hands up in despair.
 You have legal rights and protections when being contacted by a debt collector or when being sued for an alleged unpaid debt in court.

-Here's everything you need to know about RMP LLC and how to beat them in court.
+Here's everything you need to know about RMP LLC and how to engage with them to resolve your debt issue.

 What is RMP LLC?